okken/talks/presentation.md

 * Given 3 angles
     * Return a triangle type
         * Right if there's a 90 degree angle
-        * One larger than 90?
-Obtuse
+        * Obtuse if one > 90
-        * All less than 90?
-Acute
+        * Acute if all < 90
 * If you already know that, you rock
 * I had to look it up.

-* Also, there is at least one bug in it.
+* Also, there is at least one bug in the code

 ---

 # without Parametrization

-`test_1.py`:

 ```python
 def test_right():